IPSA Poznan 2016: Transparency panel

 -- and Participants not registered are withdrawn from the Congress Program

 01 JUL 2018 Deadline to upload full papers

 Likewise, please apply for Global South travel grants directly on the IPSA website.
 RC48 may write a letter of support, but does not have its own funds for travel.

 Dr. Jeremy Lewis represented RC48 at the 5th Global Conference on Transparency Research, at the University of Limerick, Ireland, 19-21 June, 2017.
-He then interpreted much of the findings and discussions from this conference to the international conference at St. Petersburg State University, Russian Federation, the same week.
+He then interpreted much of the findings and discussions from this conference to the international seminar, "Governance through Collaboration" at St. Petersburg State University, Russian Federation, the same week.

 An international seminar in St. Petersburg, Russian Federation, "Governance through Collaboration" (GtC) was held on 23-24 June 2017 with Dr. Leonid Smorgunov as program chair.

 Dr. Jeremy Lewis gave a keynote address, representing RC48; he also acted as discussant for two English language panels (and was impressed with the English speaking of many of the presenters.)

 Call for papers [PDF]: the 18th Research Seminar of the RPSA RC on Comparative Politics, co-sponsored by the IPSA RC-48 on Administrative Culture.
 Entitled, "Governance through Collaboration: New Designs and Platforms for Government-Citizen Relations in Public Policy", it will meet on June 23 - 24, 2017, at St. Petersburg State University, Russian Federation.